eman8388/ETHlink8DAC/README.md

 ### Known Hardware Issues

 - Depending on the PCB layout, TDM signals (BCK, FS, DATA\_OUT) may require impedance compensation.
-In my case, I had to add a 2.2nF capacitor (C238) on the FS line.
+In my case, I had to add a 2.2nF capacitor (C238) on the FS line R150,R151 left unpopulated.
 - The resistor values for the status LED (R148, R149) may need to be adjusted based on the LED type.

 ### Prototype Application Device